dedickinson/community/tutorials/deploy-dependency-track/index.md

   long-term production service.
 For example, review the Cloud SQL user as it has very broad access that can be reduced.
-- _Review the Cloud SQL configuration_: Consider aspects such as [automated backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/backing-up)and the resources (memory and vCPU) of the underlying virtual machine.
+- _Review the Cloud SQL configuration_: Consider aspects such as [automated backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/backing-up) and the resources (memory and vCPU) of the underlying virtual machine.
 - _Set up access_: Consider how users will access the system - Dependency Track [supports OIDC](https://docs.dependencytrack.org/getting-started/openidconnect-configuration/) -
   saving you from managing authentication in the Dependency Track service.